maxint-rd/mxUnifiedIO/README.md

 Currently the following device specific libraries are supported:
 - Adafruit PCD8544 Nokia 5110 LCD: https://github.com/maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD

-See the device or I/O expander specific documentation for more information on how to use this library.
+See the device or I/O expander specific documentation and the documentation below for more information on how to use this library.
+This picture illustrates the main features of mxUnifiedIO:
 ![mxUnifiedIO library set](https://github.com/maxint-rd/mxUnifiedIO/blob/master/documentation/libraries.png)